 The Consolidated financial statements include the accounts of SEC and its controlled subsidiaries.
-Control over a subsidiary is presumed to exist when the Company has the power to govern the financial and operating policies of an entity to obtain benefits from its activities.
+Control over a subsidiary is presumed to exist when the Company has the power to govern the financial and operating policies of an entity to obtain benefits from its activities generally accompanying a shareholding of more than one half of the voting rights.
 The existence and effects of potential voting rights that are currently exercisable or convertible are considered in determining whether the Company controls another entity.
 Subsidiaries are fully consolidated from the date when control is transferred to the Company and de-consolidated from the date which control ceases to exist.